iamAkolab/Udacity_JavaDev_Nanodegree/part3_web_services_and_apis/lesson1/web_services_and_api_overview.md

 Furthermore, web services are not protocol-agnostic like APIs.
 APIs can use any design style or protocol, but web services are restricted mostly to SOAP or Simple Object Access Protocol.

+All web services are APIs but not all web APIs are web services.

 While APIs and Webs Services are the communication interface for different architecture styles, microservices is a distinctive method to develop software systems that have well-defined interfaces and operability.
+Micorserveice are fully contained, individual component that communicated to each other and call one client and are modeled around one specific business domain. e.g location microservice

 ## Publicly Accessible API

 A list of publicly accessible APIs: https://github.com/public-apis/public-apis/blob/master/README.md.

-All web services are APIs but not all web APIs are web services.